 If the fat dips much below 10%, you’ll start to see dry, itchy skin in your dog.
 This is one of the first signs of fat deficiency.
 So try to stay within the 10% to 20% range most days.

-Here’s a list of the typical fat percentage in common meats you can buy at the butcher or grocery store:
+Here’s a complete list of the typical fat percentage in common meats you can buy at the butcher or grocery store:

 Fat Content Of Common Food